Harshavardhan27-M/Workshop-Registration-Form/README.md

 # Workshop-Registration-Form
-It is used for the  registration of some workshops and more
+It is used for the  registration of workshops